Does the IRS Offer One Time Forgiveness?

 There are commercials that come on late at night promising to get you out of debt with tax debt forgiveness, even when thousands are owed to the IRS.
 Although, the reality is there is no straight debt forgiveness program.

-Although, depending on the criteria of your situation you may be able to wipe your tax debt.
+Although, depending on the criteria of your situation you may be able to wipe your tax debt, set up an offer in compromise or payback with an installment agreement.
 For instance, by law the IRS is unable to collect a debt older than 10 years.
 Therefore, if your tax debt is from over 10 years ago, it should be forgiven, as the government is not legally able to collect the debt.

 In addition, the IRS typically does not collect a debt with a low Realistic Collection Potential (RCP).
 An account is stated to have low RCP if the following factors are true: